RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-08-28-ai-conversational.md

             msg.submit(_ui_chat, inputs=[msg, chatbot, state, chat_tz], outputs=[chatbot, state])
             clear.click(lambda: ([], {"activity": None, "intensity": None, "duration": None, "when": None, "energy": None, "notes": ""}), outputs=[chatbot, state])
 ```
+The Gradio UI is where all the backend logic connects to an interactive interface that anyone can use without touching code.
+I wrapped the app in a gr.Blocks container, which provides a flexible layout system and allows custom CSS styling (in this case, limiting max width and hiding the footer for a cleaner look).

+Inside, I defined two tabs: Planner and Chat.
+The Planner tab organizes inputs into two columns.
+On the left, the user sets personal context—name, timezone, energy level, and wake-up time.
+On the right, they enter priorities and notes, plus a toggle to enable AI personalization.
+A “Generate Morning Plan” button triggers the generate_plan function, and the structured Markdown output is displayed immediately below.

+The Chat tab creates a more conversational flow.
+It includes a timezone dropdown, a persistent state object to track progress, a chat window (gr.Chatbot) for back-and-forth messages, and a textbox for typing inputs.
+The Send button and pressing Enter both call _ui_chat, which routes the message through chat_core, updates the state, and appends the reply to the history.
+A Reset button clears everything so users can start fresh.

+This wiring ties the intelligence of the planner to an approachable, user-friendly interface—ideal for both structured planning and natural language interaction.
 ### 6) Launching

 ```python